silverlakesoftware/Mailboxes/Readme.md

 ## Things to avoid:
 `.ConfigureAwait(false)`
-When awaiting a mailbox execution unit this can extend the execution unit of the mailbox but not forcing a context switch back to the calling context.
+When awaiting a mailbox execution unit this can extend the execution unit of the mailbox by not forcing a context switch back to the calling context.
 In an a mailbox execution unit when awaiting a task this can cause code that changes state outside of an execution unit.

 `async void` methods:
 await mailbox cannot be used in an async void method.
-The mailbox will be unable to capture the exception which will leak out to the SynchronizationContext of the caller of the async void method.
+The mailbox will be unable to capture an exception which will leak out to the SynchronizationContext of the caller of the async void method.
 Async void methods can be called or used with Execute, but note that any exceptions will be propagated as a separate queued action to the mailbox and not occur immediately.

 Using a `CancellationToken` directly:
 A CancellationToken can change it's state at any time which violates the concurrency model of a mailbox.
-The .Include method on Mailbox will return safe CancellationToken that will observe the original CancellationToken and only propegate a state change on it's own execution unit.
+The `.Include` method on Mailbox will return safe `CancellationToken` that will observe the original `CancellationToken` and only propagate a state change on it's own execution unit.

 ## Project Structure